From the Vault- Russ Meyer’s The Seven Minutes 1971

 CapturFiles_17

-Although the film has the appearance of that 70s ‘low budget’ feature, what has emerged for me as I revisit these films with a sense of nostalgia and the clarity of retrospection I find that many obscure films like this one can be considered classical masterpieces because of their sparsely framed environments, authentically offbeat characters and a realism that doesn’t get covered up by opulent set pieces and star billing.
+Although the film has the appearance of a 1970s’ low-budget’ feature, what has emerged for me as I revisit these films with a sense of nostalgia and the clarity of retrospection is that many obscure films like this one can be considered thrift store classics, minimalist masterpieces because of their sparsely framed environments, authentically offbeat characters, and a realism that doesn’t get covered up by opulent set pieces and star billing.
+The scratchy, gritty, low lighting creates an eerie darkness and creates its own unease.
+The film is a pauper’s painting: Beauty and ingenuity flourishing where extravagance is absent.

-Still, SNBN is undoubtedly one of the most atmospheric horrors of the 70s.
-Like, Let’s Scare Jessica To Death.
-It’s a self-contained world of distorted truths, hysteria, and a claustrophobic bit of vintage nihilism and yet again a distorted tone of American values.
+Still, Silent Night Bloody Night is undoubtedly one of the most atmospheric horrors of the 1970s, like Let’s Scare Jessica To Death.
+It’s a self-contained world of distorted truths, hysteria, a claustrophobic bit of vintage nihilism, and yet again, a tone of subverted American values.

-We aren’t thinking “will the characters survive?” as it is not a linear story in the sense that we follow along and grow frightened for the protagonists on their journey through the plot.
-Because every aspect of the story sort of lies within the looming darkness, we’re left to be frightened for ourselves.
+We aren’t thinking, “Will the characters survive?” because every aspect of the story sort of lies within the looming darkness as it circles back on the reveal.
+We’re left to be frightened for ourselves and the creeping dread.
 The question of escape doesn’t enter into it.
-The question of ‘what is really going on here?’ does…. and it becomes progressively disturbing.
+The question of ‘what is really going on here?’ does, and it becomes progressively disturbing as we learn the history and the tragedy.

 CapturFiles_33